GabriFila/app-sagra-pesto/README.md

 WaiterPage
 - in one-time useEffect listen for orders with waiterId == userID.uuid and status='active' (get from firebase.auth().currentUser)
-- map orders to WaiterOrders and pass order as prop + firestoreId
+- map orders to WaiterOrders and pass order as prop + firestoreId order by orderNum Desc

 WaiterOrder (order : IOrderWithId)
 - in one-time useEffect listen for courses with orderId equal to prop one and pass Course obj as prop + docId
+- useState = isExpanded (false)
 - display table# and orderId
 - display close button, on click set status='completed'
 - display unlink button, on click set status='pending'
+- display expand button toggle isExpanded
-- on click of AddCourseButton trigger EditOrderModal WaiterCourse (course : ICourseWithId)
+- on click of AddCourseButton trigger AddDishModal
+- if isExpanded = true map courses to WaiterCourse[]

+WaiterCourse (course : ICourseWithId)
-- when Course state == waiting, display sendToKitchen button
+- when Course state == waiting, display pot button
-- when Course state == prep, display cancelKitchen button
+- when Course state == prep, display cancelPot button and turn bkg yellowish
 - when Course state == ready, display conclude button
 - map Dishes to DishRow[]
 - when click a button change state in db appropriately